gianlucabertani/Objective-Zip/README.md

 cursor: you position the instance on a file at a time, either by step-forwarding or by locating the file by name.
-Once you are on the correct file, you can obtain an instance of a OZZipReadStream that will let you read the content (and then must be closed):
+Once you are on the correct file, you can obtain an instance of a OZZipReadStream that will let you read the content (and then must be closed).

+Since the file may not fit into memory, you can read it block by block using a buffer:

 ```objective-c
 OZZipFile *unzipFile= [[OZZipFile alloc] initWithFileName:@"test.zip"